samuel032khoury/OOD_Group/HW04/README.md

 #### Program Level Input

 - Supported Commands
-  - Currently this program supports the following commands, and user must follow the syntax to use them.
+  - Currently, this program supports the following commands, and user must follow the syntax to use them.
-    - load [sorce] [name]
+    - load [source] [name]

     - save [dest] [name]